verifiedpermissions/authorization-clients-js/README.md

 # Verified Permissions Authorization Clients

-This package provides a TypeScript/JavaScript client for AWS Verified Permissions that implements the Cedar Authorization Engine interface.
+This package provides a TypeScript/JavaScript client for AWS Verified Permissions (AVP) that implements the Cedar Authorization Engine interface.
+For more information about the Cedar Authorization Engine, see [authorization-for-expressjs](https://github.com/cedar-policy/authorization-for-expressjs/).

 ## Overview

 The `AVPAuthorizationEngine` class provides an implementation of the Cedar `AuthorizationEngine` interface that integrates with Cedar framework integrations.
-This package allows you to perform authorization checks using either IsAuthorized or IsAuthorizedWithToken.
+This package allows you to perform authorization checks using either the [IsAuthorized](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) or [IsAuthorizedWithToken](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorizedWithToken.html) AVP APIs.

 ## Installation